ariga/atlas/doc/md/knowledge/postgres/partial-indexes.md

 (1 row)
 ```

-As we can observe, the index size for the partial index takes significantly less space (16kb) compared to the non-partial index that we created earlier on the ‘vaccinated’ column (1984kb).
+As we can observe, the index size for the partial index takes significantly less space (16kb) compared to the non-partial index that we created earlier on the 'vaccinated' column (1984kb).

 Here is a summary from our tests: